Video Email Marketing: How To Send A Video Through Email (And Why)

 This means that there are billions of email marketing providers and billions of email newsletters.

-When what you really need is thousands of ‘em!
+Yes, a couple.
+When what you really need is thousands of them!

 So, when you’ve got subscribers with swamped inboxes, what you need is to get things going and have all eyes on you!